USS Paul Revere: Vietnam, 1964–1972

 Toward the end of the deployment, Paul Revere participated in a series of "Keystone" operations beginning with Operation Keystone Eagle on 14 July 1969.
 After a farewell ceremony on the deep water piers in Da Nang Harbor, the 1st Battalion, 9th Marines boarded Paul Revere and sailed for Okinawa in the first increment of America's withdrawal from South Vietnam.
 A photograph of the ship loading Marines appeared in Newsweek magazine.
 The 2nd and 3rd Battalions of the 9th Marines were transported to Okinawa in two subsequent trips.
 Paul Revere was relieved of duty with ARG "Bravo" (TG 76.5) by Vancouver on 29 August 1969 at Subic Bay.
 In an awards ceremony at Naval Station San Diego, Captain Mitchell Karlowicz was awarded the Bronze Star for commanding Paul Revere in support of combat operations against the enemy.

 On 7 November 1969, USS Paul Revere participated in an exercise with several ships and Sculpin, to test torpedoes on a decommissioned submarine, Bream, which was to be sunk as a target in the SoCal Op Areas.
 Bream, which was operated remotely from Paul Revere, was ultimately sunk by naval gunfire from an accompanying cruiser.

 Paul Revere had a dry dock period at the Hunters Point Naval Shipyard from November 1969 to April 1970.
 During the time in the yards, it was refitted with modern ECM equipment and additional communications hardware to enable the ship to deploy as the flagship for Amphibious Groups I and III on a WestPac cruise in September 1970.
 The cruise began with Paul Revere escorting two new gunboats, Tacoma and Welch, to Pearl Harbor.
-During the 1970–71 cruise, under the command of a naval aviator, Captain Charles Lindberg, the ship visited Pearl Harbor, Bangkok, Subic Bay, Okinawa, Sasebo, Yokosuka, Hong Kong and Singapore.
+During the 1970–71 cruise, under the command of a naval aviator, Captain Charles Lindberg, the ship visited Pearl Harbor, Bangkok, Subic Bay, Okinawa, Sasebo, Keelung, Taiwan; Yokosuka, Hong Kong and Singapore.
 On the voyage to Singapore Paul Revere crossed the equator and initiated the crew's "pollywogs."